lowply/issue-from-template/README.md

 ## Available template variables

-- `.WeekStartDate`: Date of Monday of the week
 - `.Year`: Year of the day when this action runs
 - `.Month`: Month of the day when this action runs
 - `.Day`: Day when this action runs